alconley/spectrix/README.md

 # Spectrix

 Spectrix is a comprehensive software designed for nucelar spectrum analysis.
 It provides functionalities for histogramming, Gaussian fitting, and interactive data visualization of 1D and 2D histograms using crates: `egui`, `egui-tiles`, `egui_plot`, and `polars`.
+Additionally, using uproot, you can view 1d and 2d root histograms.

-### Running locally
+### Running

 Make sure you are using the latest version of stable rust by running `rustup update`.
 Rust is very easy to install on any computer.
 First, you'll need to install the Rust toolchain (compiler, cargo, etc).
 Go to the [Rust website](https://www.rust-lang.org/tools/install) and follow the instructions there.